radicalbarracuda/sf-feminist-book-club/_study-guides/2017-04-13-feminism-is-for-everybody.md

 #### Lifestyle Feminism

 bell hooks describes Lifestyle feminism to challenge the notion that all women are feminists simply by virtue of identifying as female.
 Lifestyle feminism is the notion that there can be as many versions of feminism as there are women.
 Instead of a political commitment, feminism becomes a kind of lifestyle - a cool "THE FUTURE IS FEMALE" t-shirt that any woman can wear without fundamentally challenging and changing themselves or the culture.
-For hooks, this is not ok.
+For hooks, this is not OK.
 Feminism is a political commitment to end oppression, not something you are born into.

 hooks gives the controversial example of abortion: